Angela Kim Harkins: Career

 Harkins was a tenured Associate Professor in the Religious Studies Department and a member of the Judaic Studies faculty at Fairfield University in Connecticut, where she was awarded the Distinguished Teaching Award by the College of Arts and Sciences in 2011.
 She then held a Marie Curie International Incoming Fellowship at the University of Birmingham in the United Kingdom to undertake research on religious experience at Qumran.
 Following that fellowship, she joined the Boston College School of Theology and Ministry as an Associate Professor of the New Testament and an Ordinary Professor in their Ecclesiastical Faculty.
+She was promoted to the rank of full Professor in 2023.

 Harkins is an active member of the Society of Biblical Literature and is the co-chair of the Prayer in Antiquity program unit.
 She has also served as chair of the Religious Experience in Antiquity section.
 She also serves on the steering committee of the Qumran and Dead Sea Scrolls program unit of the International Society of Biblical Literature.
 In 2022, Harkins will have completed her second term on the Status of Women in the Profession Committee of the SBL.
 In 2022, she began a term on the Professional Conduct Committee of the SBL.
 Harkins has been a member of the Catholic Biblical Association since 2004 (assoc.
 1997).
 She is currently the chair of the Professional Conduct Committee of the CBA and has served as chair of the Program Committee.
 Harkins is a past board member of the Lilly National Network Board, an organization whose mission is to strengthen the quality and character of church-related institutions of higher learning in America.
 She currently sits on the board of Collegium: A Colloquy of Faith and Intellectual Life.

 In 2022, Harkins became the lead editor of the Journal of Ancient Judaism, a position that she shares with Jonathan Klawans (Boston University).
 The founding editors of this journal are Maxine Grossman, Alex Jassen, and Armin Lange.
 The Journal of Ancient Judaism is now published in Leiden by Brill.